Production of Avengers: Infinity War and Avengers: Endgame: Process

 After the beginning of principal photography on Infinity War in January 2017, the writing process became what Markus described as "particle-ized", with multiple drafts of a single scene being written at one time between the writers and directors.
 Members of all the films' departments also started providing more input to screenplay revisions.
 On set, the writers attended rehearsals with the actors each day so they could respond to any issues with the scenes straight away, and also to provide alternative jokes for the actors to say during filming.
-Once filming began, they would return to revising the scenes from the screenplays that had not yet been filmed.
+Once filming began, they would return to revising the scenes that had not yet been filmed.
 They also coordinated with the editing team in an effort to make any rewrites as fast as possible based on footage that the editors received.
 This was done with the hope of being able to reshoot scenes while the actors were available and the sets still existed, where possible.
+The duo had not finished writing the final script for Endgame by the time Infinity War had been released and had continued editing the script for minor things, which Markus described as being "connective tissue where this scene makes sense, and this makes sense, but not together".
 The last writing the pair did for Endgame was for additional photography that took place in January 2019.